Skip advert

 "The Polestar 3 offers a very usable range thanks to its big battery"

-Polestar is an electric-only car brand, and the Polestar 3 gets a large 107kWh battery to power its two electric motors.
+Polestar is an electric-only car brand, and the Polestar 3 gets a large 107kWh battery to power its electric motors.
 It’s not groundbreaking in terms of efficiency, but it still does at least boast a very competitive range that many buyers will be happy with.
-From launch the standard Long Range Dual Motor variant has the longest potential range because the extra power of the Performance Pack version comes at the cost of some miles, but a single-motor model is expected to arrive in 2025 which is likely to improve in this area, and we’d expect it to be a little cheaper, too.
+At its launch, the standard Long Range Dual Motor variant had the longest potential range because the extra power of the Performance Pack version hurt its range figure by 44 miles.
+Since then, a single-motor model has been confirmed that boosts its range to an impressive 438 miles.

 Advertisement - Article continues below

-One thing that’s interesting to note is that on dual-motor cars the rear axle can be decoupled to make the Polestar 3 intermittently two-wheel drive in the pursuit of improved efficiency.
+While cruising in dual-motor cars, one motor can switch off to make the Polestar 3 intermittently two-wheel drive in the pursuit of improved efficiency.

 Model